|NEFF, SCOTT - University Of Iowa|

 |GLOER, JAMES - University Of Iowa|

 Submitted to: Journal of Agricultural and Food Chemistry

 Publication Type: Peer Reviewed Journal

-Technical Abstract: Four new stilbene derivatives termed arahypins have been isolated from peanut kernels challenged by an Aspergillus caelatus strain, along with two known stilbenoids that have not been previously reported in peanuts.
+Technical Abstract: Two new prenylated stilbene dimers named arahypin-6 and arahypin-7 have been isolated from wounded peanut seeds challenged by an Aspergillus caelatus strain.
 The structures of these new putative phytoalexins were determined by analysis of NMR, MS, and UV spectral data.
-Together with other known peanut stilbenoids that were also produced in the challenged kernels, these new compounds may play a defensive role against invasive fungi.
+Together with other known peanut stilbenoids that were also produced in the challenged seeds, these new compounds may play a defensive role against invasive fungi.